turnerrainer/articles/Medium/Buerokratt-ADR-1.md

 ## Less freedom to developers

 To actually be able to focus on R&D, we have taken a very strict approach on not spending our resources on repetitive, numb developments.
-For instance, you can't really revolutionise POST or GET queries but you can definitely turn them into a long-term maintenance nightmare on so many levels.
-The same goes for if/else statements, database queries, and so forth.
+For instance, you can't really revolutionise simple database queries but you can definitely turn them into a long-term maintenance nightmare on so many levels.

 To avoid such traps, we have decided to focus on a set of generic components taking care of the most common functionalities you might expect during software development.
-And you must be able to use them without writing a single line of code in Java, Go or any other "actual" programming language.
 We call such components part of Bükstack.

 ### Boring text files instead of actual programming

-For instance, we have 0 relational database queries written in Java or similar - every single database query of ours sits in a separate text file of its own and can be used as a standard REST call.
-This one is served by a Bükstack component called [**Resql**](https://github.com/buerokratt/Resql).

-We also have 0 lines of Bürokratt-specific code in our Java (or any other) applications.
-Every single condition(al switch), business logic, replacable endpoint, etc is defined in YAML files.
-We create all of our actual, natural language-based e-services, the same way a CI/CD engineer would use Docker or Kubernetes.
-This is provided by [**Ruuter**](https://github.com/buerokratt/Ruuter), our most central Bükstack component.

-We have also adopted [**Handlebars**](https://handlebarsjs.com/) as a third-party component to make sure that changing data protocols - for instance, when replacing one component/endpoint to another - could be done easily on a level of, once again, text file(s).
-Not Java, not Go, not some other programming language requiring (too) specific knowledge.
+In most cases, our developers never get their hands on actual source code in its traditional meaning.
+Instead, creating services for Bürokratt is just a boring text files manipulation.
+In general, such approach is called using DSL ([Domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language)).

+For us, this results in having a total control and visibility over what and how is done.
+For instance, every single database query we have, sits in its own separate text file.
+Open this text file-related URL in your browser and you see the actual result.
+Use this same URL in your other, even hidden services - works exactly the same way.
+Simple as that.
+And what's most important - costs just pennies compared to the traditional way of getting the same result.

 ### Developers still want to write code

 But they can't.
-On most cases.
+Usually.

 When onboarding new partners, we often hear that such approach is highly uncommon and would take too much time for developers to adopt instead of just writing a new solution.
 The latter is exactly what we are fighting against.